apluslms/a-plus/doc/AUTH.md

     iss, string
         The public key of the party who signed this token. sub, string
-        The public key of the party who made the HTTP request. aud, string
+        The party who made the HTTP request.
+This is either the public key of the requester, or "user:<id>" for normal A+ users. aud, string
         The public key of the party who the HTTP request is sent to. exp, JSON numeric value